pwesp/claude-in-a-box/README.md

 ## 🔧 Troubleshooting

-- **`qwen-claude` does nothing / exits immediately**
+- `**qwen-claude` does nothing / exits immediately**

 Make sure you completed Step 2 fully, including the `newgrp docker` step or logging out and back in.
-Running `docker ps` should work without `sudo` — if it says "permission denied", the group change hasn't taken effect yet.
+Running `docker ps` should work without `sudo`.
+If it says "permission denied", the group change hasn't taken effect yet.

-- **`ollama: connection refused` or similar inside Claude Code**
+- `**ollama: connection refused` or similar inside Claude Code**

 The launch script assumes Ollama is listening on its default address (`localhost:11434`).
 If you've configured Ollama to use a different address, update the `ANTHROPIC_BASE_URL` line in the `qwen-claude` script accordingly.